TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/CreateNewDistribution/Index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Normally extension dependencies are setup in the :ref:`ext_emconf.php extension-declaration` file.
+Normally extension dependencies are setup in the :ref:`extension-declaration` file.

 However sometimes, extensions are not available in the *TYPO3 Extension Repository (TER)*.
 Therefore a distribution can act as its own extension repository.
 Add unpacked extensions to ``Initialisation/Extensions/`` to provide dependencies.
-Your main extension has to be dependent on these extension as normal dependencies in ext_emconf.
-Extensions delivered inside an extension have the highest priority when extensions need to be fetched.
+Your main extension has to be dependent on these extension as normal dependencies in ``ext_emconf.php`` Extensions delivered inside an extension have the highest priority when extensions need to be fetched.

 .. warning::
    Caution, these will not overwrite extensions already present in the system.